dsikar/arduino/README.md

 LCD multinode proof of concept
 ==============

-Connect an LCD to a master node, plus a 3 node selector resistor ladder, to a slave node hooked up to a thermistro (LM35).
+Connect an LCD to a master node, plus a 3 node selector resistor ladder, to a slave node hooked up to a thermistor (LM35).

 This proof-of-concept builds on the Arduino Due to an Arduino Uno I<sup>2</sup>C protocol communication as described in this other GitHub [repository](https://github.com/dsikar/due-uno-i2c).